eulyzi/used_car_auction_prices/README.md

 For this project  I analyzed [`Used Car Auction Prices`](https://www.kaggle.com/tunguz/used-car-auction-prices) dataset with  559k rows and I intended to better understand:
 1. When do people sell a car?
 2. Should the valuation by specilists is a fair price?
-3. How do we access the value of a car without valuations by specilists?
+3. How do we estimate the value of a car without valuations by specilists?

 <img src="images/car-718781_1920.jpg">